Reds vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Jameson Taillon (0-3) will make his eighth start of the season.
+- The Cubs will send Drew Smyly (5-1) to the mound for his 11th start this season.

-- Taillon has not earned a quality start in seven starts this season.
+- In 10 starts this season, he's earned a quality start in four of them.

-- Taillon has made two starts of five or more innings in seven chances this season, and averages 3.7 frames when he pitches.
+- Smyly has three starts in a row of five innings or more.

 |Opponent